 - Depression can often be treated and treatment usually works well.

-- Improving your physical symptoms and taking action will probably make your mood better.
+- Improving your physical symptoms and taking action will probably help make your mood better.

-Anxiety and clinical depression can be treated many ways, including medicine, psychotherapy, or both.
+Anxiety and depression can be treated many ways, including medicine, psychotherapy, or both.
 These treatments can help a person feel better and improve the quality of their life.
-Please see our document called Anxiety, Fear, and Depression to learn more about this.
+Please see Anxiety, Fear, and Depression to learn more about this.

 Support in any form allows you to talk about your feelings and develop coping skills.
 Studies have shown that many people who take part in support groups have a better quality of life, including better sleep and appetite.

 A support group can be a powerful tool for both patients and families.
 Talking with others who are in situations like yours can help ease loneliness.
-You can also get ideas that might help you from others who have had the same experiences.
+Others who have had the same experiences may also share ideas that might help you.
 Contact your American Cancer Society to find out about sources of support in your area.

 Types of support

 You can find support programs in many different formats, such as one-on-one counseling, group counseling, and support groups.